NHERI Graduate Student Council

 Secretary | Jordan Nakayama

-Jordan Nakayama is a third year doctoral student in Structural Engineering at Auburn University.
-Her research focuses on developing theory guided data science frameworks for learning from post-event windstorm reconnaissance data, bringing together her field reconnaissance experience with her knowledge of structural engineering to holistically understand structural performance in windstorms.
-As the current Secretary of NHERI GSC, she has helped establish precedence for the NHERI GSC communication and documentation, specifically so in leading the Annual Report Committee which published the first ever NHERI GSC Annual Report.
-She is passionate about the opportunities that NHERI GSC provides its members, attending the AAWE Conference and NHERI Summer Institute through funding opportunities provided to her in her involvement in NHERI GSC.
-Jordan is committed to furthering NHERI GSC’s reach and impact through educating new members and communicating with current members as she hopes to continue in her role of Secretary of this incredible organization.
+Jordan Nakayama is a third-year doctoral student in Structural Engineering at Auburn University.
+Her research focuses on developing theory guided data science frameworks for learning from post-event windstorm reconnaissance data, bringing together her field reconnaissance experiences with her knowledge of structural engineering to holistically understand structural performance in windstorms.
+She has served as the Secretary of NHERI GSC since its inception in 2021, establishing precedence for the NHERI GSC communication and documentation.
+She has served as the Annual Report Chair for both of the NHERI GSC Annual Reports ('23 and '24).
+Passionate about the opportunities that NHERI GSC provides its members, she has attended many conferences through funding opportunities provided to her in her involvement in the NHERI GSC and presented/hosted NHERI GSC sessions at these conferences.
+Jordan is committed to furthering NHERI GSC's reach and impact through her leadership in the organization as she hopes to become the next President of the NHERI Graduate Student Council.

 Anamika Malla is a PhD student majoring in Wind Science and Engineering in National Wind Institute at Texas Tech University.
 Her research focusses on fluid-structure interactions, specifically numerical investigation of tornado-like loads on low-rise buildings.
 Anamika’s research is twofold: numerical simulation through Computational Fluid Dynamics (CFD) and validation with experimental simulation of tornado-like loads.
 Anamika's group was the SimCenter winner at Computational Academy 2023 at UT, Austin.